-All Challenge Class number plates must carry the members club suffix. (except World Ranked Plates)
+All number plates must carry member club suffix.

-If a rider has earned a New Zealand ranking number 1-50 they are afforded the privilege to ride this ranking.
-But also, the are reserved the right not to ride this number.
+If a rider has earned a New Zealand ranking number 1-50 they need not ride this number.

 Non-ranked riders shall only use numbers from the numbers 51 - 999 inclusive.

 Plate numbers must meet the following size and layout format.
 Member club suffix of 25mm minimum height and a number of 75mm minimum height by 10mm minimum width.
 Numbers and letters must each be uniform in format, size, colour and be easily read.